uozuAho/zigstar_z2m_demo/readme.md

 # Quick start
 - clone this repo and cd in
 - plug in the ZigStar USG to your computer with a USB cable.
-Wait for the white light to start flashing.
+Wait for the white light to start flashing (white flashing = running in network mode, no connection)
 - press and hold the button under the antenna until the red light flashes
-- wait a few seconds - the red light should come on permanently
+- wait a few seconds - the red light should come on permanently (red solid = USB mode active)
 - run `ls /dev/serial/by-id/`, make sure there's a device in there.
 Update ./docker-compose.yml -> devices to match your device
 - run `docker-compose up`